-Her mistress is mumbling now, telling Lila or herself some tale, some matter of grave importance as the dart of her eyes showed.
+F Now that her stomach was low, she was event less reliable + In the best of times - matter of grave importance as the dart of her eyes showed.
 What was so vital, Lila wondered, that she uses an unworkable tongue in a mouth lined with sores?
 Her wrapped hands lift and wave.
 Lila turned to look where the eyes focused.
 A trunk where Mistress kept pretty things-treasured unused gifts from Sir.
 A lace collar, a hat no decent woman would be seen in, its peacock feather already broken in the press.
 On top of a few yards of silk lay a small mirror set in an elaborate frame, its silver tarnished to soot.